 top of page

-Viruses can be responsible for many unwanted actions ranging from annoying fake "virus scans", which slow the system down, to complete destruction or encryption of personal files.
-As technology advances so does the need for regular vigilance to protect our data.
-If you believe your computer may have viruses, don't risk your computer or data, turn it off immediately and stop by for a complete diagnostic and malware scan.
-Quotes are given within 1-2 business days (Excludes Expedited Service), at which time you can approve or decline the repair.
-Declined repairs are subject to diagnostic fee of $19 for laptops and $49 for desktops, but again free for approved repairs.
+If you think your computer may have viruses, don't risk your computer integrity or data, turn your computer off immediately and stop by for a complete diagnostic and malware scan.
+Quotes are given within 1-2 business days (Unless Using Same Day Service), at which time you can approve or decline the repair.
+We're conveniently located in south Austin, Texas, right off the Ben White frontage road.

 Computer viruses have a long and intriguing history, starting from the early days of computing.
 Here's a brief overview of the history of computer viruses: